 - 6 How to Undo (or Rollback) a Plugin Update

 Why WordPress Plugins Need to be Updated

-One reason that WordPress plugins will need to be updated is because the developers have introduced a new feature or features.
+One reason that WordPress plugins will need to be updated is that the developers have introduced new features.
 They might introduce a new cloud storage option, make the workflow and UI easier to use, or just make quality-of-life improvements that make using the plugin better all the way around.

 The only way to introduce these changes is to push a new update to the plugin.
 In cases where the only update is a new feature or polishing of an old one, keeping the old version isn’t likely to cause much harm.

 However, the primary reason developers update WordPress plugins might be security issues.
 Making sure that your site is safe and secure should be your top priority.
 One of the biggest weaknesses of a WordPress site is its plugins.
 As amazing as they are, plugins can conflict with each other and your themes, and developers often work tirelessly to patch vulnerabilities and update the plugins so that your site isn’t open to attack.

 Outdated plugins can have openings that can be compromised, so keeping them up to date is one of the top ways to keep your site online and running like it should.

 What to Do Before Updating Your WordPress Plugins

 Before you update your WordPress plugins, you need to make a full site backup.
 We suggest using a quality backup plugin such as UpdraftPlus to handle this.
 It’s a pretty painless process.